 Peach Mousse Trifle

 I highly recommend giving the mousse some time to firm up to get that creamy mousse texture.

-If you loved the recipe, please leave a rating & review below!
+If you loved the recipe, please leave a star rating & review below!
 It helps me continue to provide FREE recipes.
 And I’d love to see your creation – tag me on Instagram @butterandblissblog and #butterandblissblog.
 For more small batch recipes and desserts for two, follow me on Instagram, Facebook, and Pinterest!

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe

-4.50 from 2 reviews
+4.84 from 6 reviews

+Peach Mousse Trifle